 Productsup Data Syndication 1.2 is one of the first products to achieve SAP premium certification for integration with SAP applications.
 This elite certification proves that the technical integration of Productsup data syndication 1.2 has met the high-quality standards set by SAP.
 For SAP Hybris customers, this integration enables automated, streamlined product content syndication.

+For more information about the key features, benefits, and target industry, see Productsup’s listing in the SAP App Center or visit the SAP Certified Solutions Directory.
 Or maybe you want to read more about the Productsup SAP Hybris certification?
 Click here.

 In a nutshell, Productsup and PIMs are the perfect companions.
 When in doubt, remember these key takeaways: